aoussou/AC274/README.md

-# AC274
-Applied Computation (Harvard, spring 2014)

-This the final project of the Computational Fluid Dynamics course.
+This is the code for the AC274 course of the Harvard School of Engineering and Applied Sciences, as offered in 2014.